mbutsk/mbutsk/README.md

 # Hi 🫡

-I'm mbutsk - a Belarussian coder that make apps, utilities, Python libraries, Telegram bots and more
+I'm mbutsk - a Belarusian coder that make apps, utilities, Python libraries, Telegram bots and more

 Currently I mostly code in Python.